Healthy Homes Assessment Lyall Bay

 Home Assessments Lyall Bay for Rental Properties

-There are numerous things to check during a house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are numerous things to look over during the home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Do you think the ceiling insulation need replenishment or replacement?